geeky01adarsh/DSA-Interview-Questions/README.md

 # DSA based questions for interviews
-## All questions are the most rated questions on Leetcode and are hereby provided along with solution along with the solution.
+## All questions are the most rated questions on Leetcode provided by Kunal Kushwaha and are hereby provided along with solution along with the solution.

 | S.No. | Topic | Status |